tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 # Manual checks/actions

 > [!note]
-> We **only** use the mathematical symbol &GreaterEqual; to denote for which versions manual steps must be
+> We **only** use the mathematical symbol ≥ to denote for which versions manual steps must be
 > applied.
-For example, "Versions &GreaterEqual; v1.7.0" refers to all openDesk versions (major, minor and
+For example, "Versions ≥ v1.7.0" refers to all openDesk versions (major, minor and
 > patch) starting from 1.7.0, e.g. 1.7.0, 1.7.1, 1.8.0, etc. Furthermore, if a version is not explicitly
 > listed no extra manual steps are required when upgrading to that version, e.g. in the case of an update from
 > version 1.7.0 to version 1.7.1.

-## Versions &GreaterEqual; v1.10.0
+## Versions ≥ v1.10.0

-### Pre-upgrade to versions &GreaterEqual; v1.10.0
+### Pre-upgrade to versions ≥ v1.10.0

 #### New Helmfile default: Nubus provisioning debug container no longer deployed